The Number One HR Solution on Salesforce

 A code of conduct is an essential document to guide ethical decision-making, help ensure legal compliance, and advise employees on professional conduct.
 As these documents refer to laws and regulations and must be followed exactly, we recommend consulting your legal department or enlisting the support of legal experts.

-Your code of conduct has an impact on every employee in your organization, from new hires to the board of directors, so you should involve different departments and managers in its creation.
+Your code of conduct has an impact on every company’s employee, from new hires to the board of directors, so you should involve different departments and managers in its creation.
 Make it accessible to everyone, regularly revise and update it, and try to ingrain it in your daily business as much as possible.
 Remember that laws and regulations change, and so might your company culture.
-Bring these updates into the document.
+Bring these updates into the document to reflect the company’s core values and ensure compliance with all applicable laws and business practices.

 image